rwjdk/AiSamples/README.md

 # AI Samples
-In this Repo, we explore various AI Samples to learn to be successful with AI and Semantic Kernel
+In this Repo, we explore various AI Samples to learn to be successful with AI in C# and Semantic Kernel

 # Setup
 These Samples rely on an Azure OpenAI Resource with the following to be set up with .NET User Secrets in the Shared Project (in the following format)